DixonYeung/react-to-do-list/README.md

 Prerequisite: Have npm installed

 1. Download and extract all files
-2. Open powershell and change directory to 'client' folder
+2. Open powershell and change directory to the downloaded folder
 3. Run ```npm install``` (This will install all neccessary modules)
 4. Run ```npm start``` to start the React App